qudent/qudent.github.io/_posts/2022-07-25-convex-knowledge.md

   - cs.cc
   - quant-ph
 ---
-(major rewrite+updates ongoing, old version [here](https://github.com/qudent/qudent.github.io/blob/935968fec7d4e89e7953f460d1c2b1093bf0da6b/_posts/2022-07-25-convex-knowledge.md)).
-The old version is more verbose/philosophical, in this one, I try to be more on-point.
+(major rewrite+updates ongoing, old version [here](https://github.com/qudent/qudent.github.io/blob/935968fec7d4e89e7953f460d1c2b1093bf0da6b/_posts/2022-07-25-convex-knowledge.md).
+The old version is more verbose/philosophical, in this one, I try to avoid burying the lede and put the definitions first.)
 ## 1. Abstract
 I develop a convex description of a classical or quantum learner's or agent's state of knowledge and environmental state, which would allow using convex optimization and duality on problems related to optimal learning or actions if one restricted to finite-dimensional vector spaces.
 The physically possible states are described as a convex subset of an associative, commutative $\mathbb{R}$-algebra.
-This also allows solving formal differential equations and power series that describe e.g. the evolution of a learner's knowledge over time, when it observes a Poisson process generating experimental data.
+This also allows solving formal differential equations and power series that describe e.g. the evolution of a learner's knowledge over time when it observes a Poisson process generating experimental data.

+The outline: In section 2-6, I develop the concrete situations of classical, pure quantum, and mixed quantum physics and obtain structures $\mathcal{S}^\pm\_{\mathrm{class}},$ $\mathcal{S}^\pm\_{\mathrm{quant}},$ $\mathcal{S}^\pm\_{\mathrm{decoh}}.$ More precisely, section 2 defines sets, sections 3-5 structure on that sets, and section 6 an equivalence relation that makes equivalent "states of quasiknowledge" equal.
+Then section 6 mentions the algebraic axioms that these structures fulfill.
+The remaining sections are devoted to applications.

-(Remark: If you don't know quantum physics, you should be able to follow the non-quantum part if you skip the references to that).
+**Remark:** If you want to speed up reading or don't know quantum physics, you can skip all mentions of non-classical situations.

-## 2. Sets
+## 2. Sets before modding out the equivalence relation
 Consider an agent within an environment described by $e\in E,$ with some internal memory state $m\in M.$
 1. In the classical case, we describe the situation by a probability matrix $(p_{e,m})\_{(e,m)\in E\times M}\in(\mathbb{R}^+)^{E\times M},$ where $\mathbb{R}^+$ denotes the set of **nonnegative** real numbers,
 2. in the quantum case without decoherence, we have a bipartite quantum state $(\psi_{e,m})\_{(e,m)\in E\times M}\in\mathbb{C}^{E\times M},$ and
 3. we model the quantum case with decoherence by adding an additional subsystem $D$ into which the state is supposed to have decohered, and and consider a pure quantum state $(\psi\_{d,e,m})\_{(d,e,m)\in D\times E\times M}\in\mathbb{C}^{D\times E\times M}$ again.[^1]

-We will develop these concrete situations and then try to find an axiomatic approach that allows us to reproduce our conclusions.

-For a fixed $E,$ we denote and define sets of possible situations
+For a fixed $E,$ we denote and define sets of possible situations (which will turn into our desired notions of "states of knowledge" after modding out equivalence relation in section 5):
 1. $\mathcal{S}'\_{\mathrm{class}}:=\left\\\{(M,P)\mid \left\|M\right\|<\infty, P\in(\mathbb{R}^+)^{E\times M}\right\\\},$
 2. $\mathcal{S}'\_{\mathrm{quant}}:=\left\\\{(M,\Psi)\mid |M|<\infty, \Psi\in\mathbb{C}^{E\times M}\right\\\},$
 3. $\mathcal{S}'\_{\mathrm{decoh}}:=\left\\\{(D,M,\Psi)\mid \left\|D\right\|<\infty, |M|<\infty, \Psi\in\mathbb{C}^{D\times E\times M}\right\\\}.$